ONDC-Official/mobility-specification/README.md

 ## Enabled/Supported use cases on network

+* Base version of mobility for metro is completed with Station code, GPS and cancel flows.
 * Added TICKET_INFO tag group for ticket number
 * Added ref_id in status call
 * Added parent_stop_id for stops